Edited by: Keri Stooksbury

 *Flagship First Dining is available at these locations.
 It is a separate area of the Flagship Lounges, and you’ll need to be flying Flagship First Class on a qualifying ticket in order to access it.
 This means that even top-tier ConciergeKey members can’t access it.

-The first class seats are herringbone-style, each measuring 21 inches wide, 62 inches in pitch, and 82.5 inches in bed length.
+The first class seats are in a reverse herringbone configuration, each measuring 21 inches wide, offering 62 inches of pitch, and providing 82.5 inches of length in bed mode.
 That’s a lot of real estate all to yourself.

-You’ll also be provided with Bose QuietComfort 25 Acoustic Noise Canceling headphones.
-These headphones are better than most business class variations, which is fantastic.
+You’re also provided Bose QuietComfort 25 Acoustic Noise Canceling headphones.
+These headphones are better than most international business class headphones, which is fantastic.

-You’ll receive Casper amenities, which are ultra-plush and comfortable.
-You’ll also receive an amenity kit from Athletic Propulsion Labs and ZENOLOGY.
+You receive Casper amenities, which are ultra-plush and comfortable, and an amenity kit from Athletic Propulsion Labs and ZENOLOGY.

-The in-flight connectivity is excellent, with American Airlines installing the blazing-fast ViaSat system.
-This is a strong business decision, as these transcontinental routes have a mind-boggling number of business travelers.
-Lastly, the dining is decent, and the customer service is acceptable.
+The inflight connectivity is excellent, with American Airlines installing the blazing-fast ViaSat system.
+This was a wise business decision on AA’s part, as these transcontinental routes have a mind-boggling number of business travelers.
+Lastly, the dining is decent, and the customer service is adequate.

-All in all, this is the most well-rounded domestic flight experience you can have when you factor in the amazing lounges, the private seats, amenity kits, and food.
+All in all, this is the most well-rounded domestic flight experience, especially when you factor in the amazing lounges, private seats, amenity kits, and food.

-The prominent complaint is the service, which at times is lacking or inconsistent.
-This isn’t terribly surprising, as U.S.-based airlines aren’t known for offering the best service out there.
+The prominent complaint is the service, which can be lacking or inconsistent.
+This isn’t terribly surprising, as U.S.-based airlines aren’t known for offering the best service.Hot Tip:

 2. Hawaiian Airlines A330 First Class

-Our second-place winner goes to Hawaiian Airlines, which operates the A330 on most of their premium routes from Hawaii.
-The first class seats are arranged in a 2-2-2 configuration, and it honestly looks more like you’re flying in a spaceship than a plane.
+Next up is Hawaiian Airlines, which operates the Airbus A330 on most of its premium routes from Hawaii.
+The first class seats are in a 2-2-2 configuration, and it honestly looks more like you’re flying in a spaceship than a plane.

 Hawaiian Airlines began adding these seats in 2016, and they’re a neat and comfortable way to get to and from Hawaii.
-The first class seats are fully lie-flat, which makes it one of the most competitive hard products out there.
+The first class seats are fully lie-flat, making it one of the most competitive hard products.

-What’s unique about this first class product is that it doesn’t have an in-flight monitor.
-Instead, Hawaiian Airlines provides iPad Pros in its place.
+What’s unusual about this first class product is that the seats don’t have inflight monitors.
+Instead, Hawaiian Airlines provides passengers with iPads.

-The food and beverage service aboard Hawaiian Airlines is known to be excellent.
-Additionally, Hawaiian Airlines doesn’t offer in-flight Wi-Fi.
-Since Hawaii is primarily a leisure destination, this isn’t terribly surprising.
-After all, there’s not many people who need to do work when flying to Hawaii.
+The food and beverage service aboard Hawaiian Airlines is known to be excellent, but Hawaiian Airlines doesn’t offer in-flight Wi-Fi.
+Since Hawaii is primarily a leisure destination, this is understandable.
+After all, there aren’t many people who need to do work when flying to Hawaii.

 4. Delta A220 First Class

-Honestly, there’s not much you can expect out of these seats, because they’re simply larger seats that recline a bit more than economy seats.
-However, what you can expect in first class is 20.5 inches of width and 37 inches of seat pitch.
-You can’t complain about more personal space.
+Honestly, there’s not much you can expect from these seats because they’re simply larger seats that recline a bit more than the economy seats.
+However, what you can expect in first class here is 20.5 inches of width and 37 inches of pitch.
+You can’t complain about having more personal space.

-The A220 is the newest aircraft used for regional Delta flights, so the in-flight entertainment system, seat technology, and in-flight monitor is top-notch.
-The food is thought to be solid, especially compared to other meals on regional first class flights.
+The A220 is a newer aircraft for regional Delta flights, so the inflight entertainment system, seat technology, and in-flight monitor are top-notch.
+Most flyers rate the food as reasonably good, especially compared to the meals on other regional first class flights.

-Alaska Airlines is somewhat of an enigma.
-They’re not a legacy carrier, but yet they’re the fifth-largest airline by fleet size, passengers carried, and number of destinations served, and eighth by fleet size.
+Alaska Airlines is an enigma.
+It’s not a legacy carrier, yet it’s the fifth-largest airline in the U.S. by passengers carried, seventh by number of destinations served, and eighth by fleet size.

-They operate a first class cabin, but it consists of recliner seats in a 2-2 configuration.
+And it operates first class cabins, but these consist of recliner seats in a 2-2 configuration.

-The seats are spacious, boasting 21 inches in seat width and 36-41 inches in seat pitch.
-The in-flight entertainment system is well-endowed, and the service tends to be very warm.
+The seats are spacious, boasting 21 inches of width and 36 to 41 inches of pitch.
+The inflight entertainment system is robust, and the service tends to be very warm.
 Furthermore, the food is good.

 Overall, the seats are big and good enough for a short domestic hop, though they wouldn’t be our first choice for a long cross-country flight.

 The 5 Best Domestic Business Class Airlines and Cabins

-JetBlue has a reputation for being a low-cost carrier, but they actually have the best domestic business class seat there is.
-JetBlue Mint is operated only on the A321, which is JetBlue’s biggest aircraft.
+JetBlue has a reputation for being a low-cost carrier, but it has one of the best domestic business class seats in the U.S., JetBlue Mint.

-If you know anything about JetBlue Mint, you’ll probably be familiar with the term “throne seats.”
-To describe what it is, look at the above image again.
+If you know anything about JetBlue Mint, you’re probably familiar with the term “throne seats.”
+The image above describes what it is.

-The business class seats alternate between a 2-2 and 1-1 configuration.
-As you can probably imagine, the 1-1 seats are far superior to the 2-2 seats; in fact, they take up twice the amount of room, giving you lots of extra space and privacy.
+The business class seats alternate between 2-2 and 1-1 configurations.
+As you can probably imagine, the 1-1 seats are far superior to the 2-2 seats.
+In fact, they take up twice the amount of room, giving you lots of extra space and privacy.
 On 1 side of your chair, you have a ledge, and on the other, you have a side table.
 These are the throne seats, and they’re hugely spacious, hence their nickname.

-You’ll receive an amenity kit from Hayward, which contains cool toiletries and a pen.
-One unique thing about JetBlue Mint is the food and beverage service.
-The main dishes are essentially tapas-style, in which you pick from a selection of small dishes to create a meal.
+You receive an amenity kit from Hayward containing cool toiletries and a pen.
+One remarkable thing about JetBlue Mint is the great food and beverage service.
+The main dishes are tapas-style, where you pick from several small dishes to create a meal.

-Additionally, you’ll receive a free Wi-Fi pass, and it’s actually decent.
-Lastly, the crew is reputed to be among the most professional, friendly, and well-trained.
+Additionally, you receive a free Wi-Fi pass, and it’s actually decent.
+Crews are reputed to be among the most professional, friendly, and well-trained.
 Best of all, the cash cost of a ticket is reasonable.

-All in all, JetBlue Mint offers the best domestic business class experience.
+All in all, though, JetBlue Mint offers a very good domestic business class experience.

 Hot Tip: Think that you have to stop flying business class once you have kids?
 Think again!
 Check out our list of pros and cons of flying in business class with a baby.

 United Airlines offers its “real” Polaris class (i.e., planes that offer both the carrier’s newest Polaris seats combined with a true business class service offering) on transcontinental flights.
-Previously, the real Polaris class was reserved for select international route from San Francisco (SFO) or Newark (EWR).
+Previously, it was reserved for select international routes from San Francisco (SFO) or Newark (EWR).

 Specifically, United Airlines currently offers Polaris on these premium transcontinental routes:

-United recently opened Polaris lounges at a variety of hub airports, but transcontinental business class flights do not qualify for access, which in my opinion, is a big mistake.
+United has opened Polaris lounges at a range of hub airports, but transcontinental business class flights do not qualify for access, which is a big drawback.

-At the moment, the flights featuring Polaris business class are operated with a 787-10, which is the largest and most technologically advanced Dreamliner variant.
+Currently, the flights featuring Polaris business class are on the Boeing 787-10, the largest and most technologically advanced Dreamliner variant.

-Amenity kits are stocked by Cowshed, and bedding is Saks Fifth Avenue-branded.
-You can also expect gel pillows, which are a unique perk to Polaris.
+Amenity kits are stocked by Cowshed, and bedding is Saks Fifth Avenue.
+You can also expect gel pillows, a perk unique to Polaris.